Scenic Drives Archives - Happy Vermont

 Driving west on Route 17, the road’s pitch starts to noticeably change as it rounds past Mad River Glen and climbs to an elevation of 2,375 feet in Buel’s Gore.
 The area, known as the “App Gap,” is also referred to as the McCullough Turnpike—a...

-• Forest Service Roads in Vermont to Seek Out This Season
+• Forest Service Roads in Vermont to Seek Out in Fall

-Forest Service Roads in Vermont to Seek Out This Season
+Forest Service Roads in Vermont to Seek Out in Fall

 Leaf-peeping on U.S. Forest Service roads in Vermont is a good option for out-of-the-way scenic drives and outdoor exploration.
 Forest Service roads in Vermont can be found across the Green Mountain National Forest, from Searsburg and Sunderland to Goshen and Granville.
 The national forest encompasses more...